nd1511/OMASGAN_/README.md

 Next, after saving the trained models from Tasks 1, 2, and 3: Example usage: "cd ./Simulations_Experiments/" and then "python train_Task3_J_fGAN_Simulation_Experiment.py".

+For the evaluation of the proposed OMASGAN model, we use the leave-one-out (LOO) evaluation methodology and the image data sets [MNIST](http://yann.lecun.com/exdb/mnist/) and [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html).

 This Code Repository contains a PyTorch implementation for the OMASGAN model.

 Environments - Requirements: Python 3.7 and PyTorch 1.3